OmarGM2294/phonegap_simple_vuejs/README.md

 2. Vue Resource.
 See the documentation [here](https://github.com/pagekit/vue-resource).
 3. Vuex.
 See the documentation [here](https://vuex.vuejs.org/en/).
 4. Vue i18n.
 See the documentation [here](http://kazupon.github.io/vue-i18n/).

+## Project structure

+The projects manage all content in two important folders, assets and components, and inside each one another structure recommended.

+An important thing to know, an organized project reflects an organized mind, so do the best to keep this structure if you want.

 ## Troubleshooting